dattgoswami/BookSummaries/2_DDIA.md

 - Consider using hardware redundancy and software fault-tolerance techniques to increase system reliability.
 - Stay updated with the latest tools and trends in data-intensive applications.

-# Cheatsheet: Data Models and Query Languages from Chapter 2 of "Designing Data-Intensive Applications"
+# Cheatsheet: Chapter 2 - Data Models and Query Languages of Designing Data-Intensive Applications

 ## A. Data Models